jinghuazhao/gwas2/docs/README.md

 Chromosome files: `chr{1..23}.bgen/.bgen.bgi`, where .bgi is index file created using command such as `bgenix -g chr9.bgen -index`.

 As the genotype data requires indels recoded in I/D format to save memory use by Stata, these utilities work on `.bgi` file instead.
-At execution, `chr{1.23}.bgen.bgi`.csv are generated which contains the SNP information in text format.
+On execution, `chr{1.23}.bgen.bgi`.csv are generated which contains the SNP information in text format.
 Note however, the driver program for INTERVAL study does not include chromosome X.

 ###  Four essentials files